 Outreach is not a one-off, either.
 Freelancers often work on various one-time projects which requires a specific effort toward the sales funnel.

 Build email or social lists of your prospects – ideally the ones you’ve already interacted with.
-Running a successful email lists through your freebies is often helpful as you can email blast them and offer a new solution from your own packages.
+Running a successful email list through your freebies is often helpful as you can email blast them and offer a new solution from your own packages.

 In the meantime, make sure you reach out to new prospects on a regular basis and track your success rates.
 This will help you improve your outreach emails and the follow-up workflow until you reach a good conversion rate.